adobe/aepsdk-edgemedia-android/Documentation/migration-guide.md

 ### Downloaded content tracking

-Media supports offline tracking for downloaded videos by setting the `MediaConstants.Config.DOWNLOADED_CONTENT` key in the tracker configuration and calling `createTrackerWithConfig` API.
+Media extension supports offline tracking for downloaded videos by setting the `MediaConstants.Config.DOWNLOADED_CONTENT` key in the tracker configuration and calling `createTrackerWithConfig` API.

-EdgeMedia currently does not support this workflow.
+Media for Edge Network extension currently does not support this workflow.

 ------

 ## API reference
-The EdgeMedia SDK has similar APIs with Media.
+The Media for Edge Network extension has similar APIs like Media extension.
 Please refer the [API reference docs](api-reference.md) to check out the APIs and their usage.

 ------